Spinal Cord Injury in Children

 Children with a spinal injury should be transferred to a pediatric trauma center.

-Treatment is similar to that in adults, including immobilization and support for breathing and circulation as needed.
+Treatment is similar to treatment of spinal cord injury in adults, including immobilization and support for breathing and circulation as needed.
+Surgery is less frequently done in children than adults with spinal cord injury

 Long-term rehabilitation and other treatment are needed.